nanociaglia/Private-Plugins/README.md

 # Double Jump and Gravity for Zephyrus store
 Basically, skills (double jump and gravity) for Zeph's store (with CVars to enable/disable them)

-# Custom HL Gangs
-Plugin made by Headline, but i've re-edited A LOT of things of the plugin.
-If you want to know more about of this plugin, contact me.

 # Jail-Awards
 Plugin made by Franc1sco, but i've re-edited (and added) a lot of things too.